Finsenty54/Diffie-Hellman_timing_attack_cryptanalysis/README.md

 <hr>

-Some example values are used here for the generator (g), prime (p), and encryptions (g^a mod p, g^b mod p).
+Some example values are used here for the generator `g`, prime `p`, and encryptions `g^a mod p`, `g^b mod p`.

-The number of multiplications (n) is given.
-In the wild, n would be estimated by timing each communication.
+The number of multiplications `n` is given.
+In the wild, `n` would be estimated by timing each communication.
-During periods of rapid communications between points, the pool of values to determine n can increase.
+During periods of rapid communications between points, the pool of values to determine `n` can increase.

 Timing attack resistant systems employ methods to obscure information about decryption times for calculation of messages.